cabloy/zova/README.md

 ## Thanks

-- Thanks to Angular that ioc container of Cabloy-Front was in part inspired by Angular
+- Thanks to Angular that ioc container of Zova was in part inspired by Angular
 - Thanks to Vue that Vue provides a very powerful reactive system and ecosystem.
-Without the support of these ecosystems, Cabloy-Front would be difficult to implement
+Without the support of these ecosystems, Zova would be difficult to implement

 ## License